FullStackWithLawrence/006-scikit-learn-logistic-regression/README.md

 ## Contributing

 Give back to the open source community!
-If you have good ideas for how to improve this code then seize.
-Fork this repo, make your changes, and then open a pull request, which you can do directly from Github.
+If you have good ideas for how to improve this code then by all means, please seize the day and share your improvements by creating a pull request: fork this repo, make your changes, and then open a pull request; most of which can be done directly from Github.

 ### Local development